-- Traveling: If you’re out of the country or out of town, it may be difficult to find a deposit-enabled ATM for your account.
+If you’re out of the country or even just out of town, it may be difficult to find a deposit-enabled ATM for your account.
 Even if your bank has ATMs installed overseas (or is part of a network), they might not work for deposits.

-- Online banks: Online banks often allow you to make mobile check deposits.
-If you want to deposit cash or use an ATM for any reason, those banks might also have relationships with ATM owners.
+Online banks often prefer that you make mobile check deposits.
+But if you want to deposit cash or use an ATM for any reason, those banks might also have relationships with ATM owners.
 For example, Capital One 360 allows you to make deposits at select ATMs.

-- Credit union members: If your credit union participates in shared branching, you can use branches of other credit unions.
-You might not be able to deposit at their ATM, but you can probably make a deposit inside with a teller.
-Depending on where you are and your schedule, that may be the solution you need.way.
+If your credit union participates in shared branching, you can use branches of other credit unions.
+You might not be able to deposit at their ATMs, but you can probably make a deposit inside with a teller.
+Depending on where you are and your schedule, that may be the solution you need.